 5. Select the number of segments you want to create:

-- Select Work out number of groups automatically if you want Displayr to determine the number of groups with the greatest differences, or
+- Select Work out number of groups automatically if you want Displayr to determine the number of groups with the greatest differences using the Bayesian Information Criterion (BIC), or

 - Select Specify the number of groups and enter a value for the number of segments you want to create.

 For this example, I've selected the latter option and entered a value of 4.

 6. OPTIONAL: Apply a filter if you want to create a segmentation for a specific subgroup.